-When you bring a claim for cosmetic surgery negligence, as the claimant it is required for you to prove two different points:
+When you bring a claim for cosmetic surgery negligence, it is required for the claimant to prove two different points:

-- That this negligence by the surgeon has caused the suffering you’re now enduring.
+2. That this negligence by the surgeon has caused the suffering you’re now enduring.
 This is characterised as ‘avoidable harm’.
-‘Avoidable harm’ simply means harms caused by negligence that you would have otherwise avoided.
+‘Avoidable harm’ simply means harm caused by negligence that you would have otherwise avoided.

 It is important to note that if there is a successful result, the financial outcome should include compensation for the difference your surgery has made to your quality of life, as well as the physical and emotional difficulties you have suffered.